Joint Species Distribution Modeling of Percentage Cover Data with Exclusive Competition for Space: Model comparison and validation

 where $\mathbf{Y}_j(\mathbf{S}_{k})$ collects all the observations of the $j$th species at locations $\mathbf{S}_{k}$.
 Similarly, to evaluate models' performance in predicting the total percentage cover over all species and an area we calculated the average of CV-fold-wise log joint predictive densities with

 where $\mathbf{Y}(\mathbf{S}_{k})$ collects observations of all species at locations $\mathbf{S}_{k}$.
-Note that in all above cross-validation criterion we have calculated the average over individual log predictive densities.
+Note that in all above CV criterion we have calculated the average over individual log predictive densities.
 Hence, the statistics are in comparable scale.